henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 Let's check what our newly created package contains.

 We created our package in the `exercises_ws` folder.
-This folder mounted by our docker-compose file, meaning that we can access it on our host Ubuntu system as well in `$HOME/exercises_ws`, and all the code you write there will be automatically synchronized inside the container.
+This folder is mounted inside our container in the `volumes` section of our [docker-compose.yaml](/docker/docker-compose.yaml) file, meaning that its contents are synced between our Ubuntu host and inside the Docker container at the `$HOME/exercises_ws`.
+All the code we write there will be automatically synchronized inside the container.

 Open the exercises_ws in your favorite IDE to take a closer look at what the new package contains.
 For this course, we'll mainly use [PyCharm (Community Edition)](https://www.jetbrains.com/pycharm/download/?section=linux) as the IDE,